 It doesn’t happen overnight.
 Organic marketing strategy takes consistent effort, sustained over a long period.
 The upside is, once you get traction, your results will compound.

-The following types of organic marketing tactics will help you increase your organic reach.
+The following organic marketing strategies will help you increase your organic reach.

 Groups and communities

-Groups and communities are an excellent channel for building organic traffic.
+Groups and communities are excellent channels for building organic traffic.
 It is free and easy to use.
 Groups can give you access to a pool of potential clients.
 You can update your customers on new product launches, upcoming events and answer questions they might have.

 You don’t always need to start your own group; you can join existing Facebook or LinkedIn groups to network with the community members.
 Engage with your target audience and give them valuable insights.
 With the right approach, you’ll generate a ton of attention from potential clients.

 You’ll be able to learn a lot more about your customers from Facebook groups.
 People love talking about their success stories, which you can turn into case studies.
 You can also use these groups to collect information, share industry insights, find out how to grow your business, and support your customers.